smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 5 2018-11-16 Deval         Patrick       Char~ SC    event spe~ keynote at~
     ## 6 2018-11-10 Eric          Swalwell      Des ~ IA    event spe~ Spoke with~

-Also allows us to do things like, "I only want to see events the *first week of every month*"
+Also allows us to do things like, “I only want to see events the *first week of every month*”

 ``` r
 events %>%